Raiders Tirol: Runner-up years (2012–2014)

 In 2012, 2013, 2014 the Raiders came in second against the Vienna Vikings, who at that time had one of their best runs in history, including a perfect season in 2013.
 Many of the Raiders' veterans retired after the "double" season of 2011 and the Raiders had trouble replacing some of the most distinguished players in club history, despite the Raiders having more imports on their roster, the Vikings prevailed by running a well-versed spread offense and a hard-hitting defense in those years.

 Fourth Championship (2015)

-On 11 July 2015, the Raiders shut out the Vikings 38–0 and capped the successful rebuild started in previous years with the highest win over their rivals from Vienna.
-Good coaching of their young local stars and with the help of import players from the United States, the Raiders regained their position as the number one American football Club in Austria.
+On July 11, 2015, the Raiders defeated the Vikings 38–0, recording their largest margin of victory against the Vienna franchise.
+The win followed a multi-year roster rebuilding process.
+Using a combination of local players and imported talent from the United States, the team secured the Austrian championship title.

 Fifth Championship (2016)

 In 2016, the Raiders once again advanced to the final for the 7th year in a row.
 The Austrian Bowl XXXII turned out to be a lopsided one, as the Raiders took an early lead over the Graz Giants and coasted to a comfortable 51–7 victory.
 After another back-to-back championship season, the Raiders again had to stomach an exodus of veteran players, however they were able to retain QB Sean Shelton and their successful coaching staff led by Shuan Fatah.